See our full gallery for videos & past projects in Welding.

 Gallery

-• Tungsten Inert Gas (TIG) Welding, also known as Gas Tungsten Arc Welding (GTAW)
+• Tungsten Inert Gas (TIG), also known as Gas Tungsten Arc Welding (GTAW)

-• Metal Inert Gas (MIG) Welding, also known as Gas Metal Arc Welding (GMAW)
+• Metal Inert Gas (MIG), also known as Gas Metal Arc Welding (GMAW)

 • Shielded Metal Arc Welding (SMAW), also known as Stick Welding

 TIG Welding.
-TIG welding is extremely versatile but requires a high degree of technical competence.
+Extremely versatile but requires a high degree of technical competence.
 The welder must simultaneously feed a rod while also operating a TIG torch.
-The electrode on this torch heats the base metal to form weld beads that hold the two pieces together.
+The electrode on this torch heats the base metal to form precise weld beads that hold the two pieces together.

-TIG welding is one of the most popular techniques today, allowing for clean welds with high degrees of purity.
-TIG welding also creates an aesthetically pleasing finish thanks to the welding beads, and it is useful for many industries and applications due to the range of suitable materials—which includes most conventional metals and alloys.
+This is one of the most popular techniques today, allowing for clean, precise welds with high degrees of purity.
+It also creates an aesthetically pleasing finish thanks to the beads, and it is useful for many industries and applications due to the range of suitable materials—which includes a wide range of conventional metals and alloys like stainless steel.

 MIG Welding.
-MIG welding is a comparatively simple technique that is nonetheless valued for its ability to create extremely strong bonds with minimal waste.
+A comparatively simple technique that is nonetheless valued for its ability to create extremely strong bonds with minimal waste.
 The technique involves feeding an electrode through a welding gun to form an electric arc between the base material and the electrode.
 This arc is what heats the material sufficiently to melt and join two pieces.

-SMAW Welding.
-Stick welding is one of the more traditional welding techniques, although it still retains benefits for many modern applications.
-It is a lower-cost, portable alternative to the other methods, and it can be used with trickier base materials—such as rusted metals—that would prevent a MIG or TIG approach.
+SMAW.
+One of the more traditional techniques, although it still retains benefits for many modern applications.
+It is a lower-cost, portable alternative to the other methods, and it can be used for trickier repairs and installations—such as rusted metals—that would prevent a MIG or TIG approach.

-Like MIG, stick welding uses a consumable electrode that is melted by an electric arc.
-Unlike MIG welding or TIG welding, however, stick welding does not require the use of a shielding gas, which is otherwise used to protect the weld puddle as it forms.
-Stick welding does create a byproduct layer of slag that must be removed, which presents an additional step when compared to other techniques.
+Like MIG, it uses a consumable electrode that is melted by an electric arc.
+Unlike MIG or TIG, however, SMAW does not require the use of a shielding gas, which is otherwise used to protect the weld puddle as it forms.
+SMAW does create a byproduct layer of slag that must be removed, which presents an additional step when compared to other techniques.
 Otherwise, it is a relatively simple process that holds its weight with heavy industrial jobs.

-Because welding is so ubiquitous, we have experience working with a vast array of industries.
+Because our services are so ubiquitous, we have experience working with a wide variety of industries.
 Some of our most frequently served sectors include:

 • Institutional equipment